-The student must complete one of the following: BIO4111 Principles of Biology, BIO4110 Biology Review, or successful completion of a life science lab class within the past five years.
+BIO4111 Principles of Biology with a C or higher, Pass BIO4110 Biology Review, or successful completion of a college life science lab class within the past five years.

 This course is designed to provide students with a thorough study of the anatomy and physiology of the human body.